fgamess/cellular-automaton/README.md

 Install and start the Docker stack.

-The docker stack is composed by 2 containers : php7 (latest) and nginx.
+The docker stack is composed by only one container : php7.2 with apache.
 All the configuration is done.

 Using Docker CE :